Lax monoidal adjunctions, two-variable fibrations and the calculus of mates: Parametrised units and counits

 for the \lortho{s} classified by $f\colon D\rt C$ and $g\colon C^\vee\rt D^\vee$ respectively.
 Recall from \cref{thm:dualizing lax natural transformations} that $\ol{q}=(q_2, q_1)$ is the Gray fibration dual to the \lortho{} $p$.
 In particular,

-Naively, one could try to imitate Construction \ref{con:unit-counit} and construct the unit map using a cocartesian pushforward of the fibre inclusion $X_0\hookrightarrow X$, followed by a cartesian pullback.
-More precisely, since $p_2$ is a cocartesian fibration, we can form the cocartesian pushforward (\cref{con:cocartesian push})
+Naively, one could try to imitate Construction \ref{con:unit-counit} and construct the unit map using a cocartesian transport of the fibre inclusion $X_0\hookrightarrow X$, followed by a cartesian transport.
+More precisely, since $p_2$ is a cocartesian fibration, we can form the cocartesian transport (\cref{con:cocartesian push})